How Heat and Humidity Impact Exterior Paint

 The Challenges of Heat

-High temperatures can be a challenge, especially if painting in direct sunlight.
+High painting temperatures can be a challenge, especially if painting in direct sunlight.
 These factors combine to make paint dry extremely fast, which creates two pitfalls.
 First, it’s difficult to maintain a wet edge, which results in lap marks in the body of the paint and hat banding around trim areas.
 Second, the paint dries to the touch so fast it’s tempting to apply a second coat before the first has fully cured.
 It’s important to follow the instructions on the timeline for the second coat, or you’ll risk the first coat peeling off.

 Direct sunlight also impacts the lifespan of the paint, especially on southern-facing surfaces where exposure is greatest.
 The sun (or reflective surfaces) can cause paint to heat faster than the underlying surface, creating “heat bubbles” that eventually burst and peel.
 The sun’s ultraviolet rays will also bleach most paints, making patches and repairs more difficult.